m4salah/dlog/docs/Hello world extension.md

 2022/11/17 17:13:38 Starting server: 127.0.0.1:3000
 ```

-/info From now on any change to any of the Go files will require restarting the xlog server
+/info From now on any change to any of the Go files will require restarting the dlog server

 # Create your first test page

 * Try opening  [http://localhost:3000](http://localhost:3000)
-* Enter any text. for example: "We are creating a Hello world Xlog extension."
+* Enter any text. for example: "We are creating a Hello world dlog extension."
 * Click "Save" or "Ctrl+S"
 * You should see your page rendered in HTML

 # Define a Preprocessor

-Packages add features to Xlog by calling `Register*` functions in the `init` function of the page.
-This allow registering a group of types for xlog to use in the appropriate time.
+Packages add features to dlog by calling `Register*` functions in the `init` function of the page.
+This allow registering a group of types for dlog to use in the appropriate time.
 Like:

 * Preprocessor
 * Autocomplete